-Bunion, hammertoe, etc surgery
+Bunion, hammertoe, etc surgeries

 I don't know where they came from or why they got so bad.
 It happens a lot more often to women than men.
 My grandma had bunions and it is understood that genetics play a role.
 Wearing heels or shoes a size too small most likely didn’t help.
-My bunions deteriorated very quickly in pregnancy — I ran through all of it until the last day — so maybe it’s also hormonal (relaxin)?
+My bunions deteriorated very quickly in pregnancy — I ran through it all until the last day — so maybe it’s also hormonal (relaxin)?
 With baby obstructing my view, I didn’t realise how quickly the deformity worsened.
 I am a runner.
 I started running 25 years ago, ran in varsity cross country and track teams at Uni, and been doing avg 3,500km/year for the past 15 years or so — this surely didn’t help my feet.

 Joint hypermobility is definitely a big factor too.
 If you can do this with your hand, that’s a sign.